Pretty Thunder Poetry

 “You will lose whole languages to grief.”

-These are poems, field notes, hustles, apothecary scarps and remnants for those who walk with both the living and the dead.
+Incantations, hustles, apothecary scraps, and remnants for those who walk with both the living and the dead.

 Witness Statement